Featured Articles ➔

 Start by oiling your hair

-Chemical relaxers can dry out your hair.
+Chemical relaxers can dry out your hair shaft.
 Oiling your hair before you wash it, however, can help it regain moisture.
 You can use coconut oil, olive oil, almond oil, or a combination of hair oils for this.
 You can also add a few drops of essential oils.

 Choose a mild shampoo